List of Ozark characters

-Ozark is an American crime drama web television series about a married couple who are forced to relocate their family to the Ozarks following a money laundering scheme gone wrong.
+Ozark is an American crime drama television series about a married couple who are forced to relocate their family to the Ozarks following a money laundering scheme that goes awry.

 The series features an ensemble cast including Jason Bateman, Laura Linney, Sofia Hublitz, Skylar Gaertner, Julia Garner, Jordana Spiro, Jason Butler Harner, Esai Morales, Peter Mullan, Lisa Emery and Charlie Tahan.
 Janet McTeer, Tom Pelphrey and Jessica Frances Dukes joined the main cast in the show's third season.
 Felix Solis, Damian Young, Alfonso Herrera, and Adam Rothenberg joined the cast for the fourth and final season.

 This list includes the series' main cast, as well as all recurring characters, and any other guest who is otherwise notable.